Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

 ## Introduction

-  - VPC is a logical data center within an AWS Region.
+  - **VPC is a logical data center within an AWS Region.**

-  - Control over network environment, select IP address range, subnets and configure route tables and gateways.
+  - **Control over network environment, select IP address range, subnets and configure route tables and gateways.**

-  - Do not span regions, but can span AZs.
+  - **Do not span regions, but can span AZs.**

-  - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access
+  - **Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access**

-  - Public Subnet – Web Servers/ Jump Boxes
+  - **Public Subnet** – Web Servers/ **Jump Boxes** (A jump box functions like a proxy server and is a way to isolate access to a private network.
+It is usually a computer that is connected to two networks and has two network cards.
+One network card is configured with an external IP address that is accessible from the Internet.
+The second network card provides an internal IP address that is only accessible to computers on the internal network.
+The jump box is then configured to correctly route traffic between the two networks.)

-  - Private Subnet – Applications Servers / Database servers
+  - **Private Subnet** – Applications Servers / Database servers

-  - Leverage multiple layers of security – Security groups and Network ACLs to control access to EC2 instances
+  - **Leverage multiple layers of security** – Security groups and Network ACLs to control access to EC2 instances

   - Create hardware VPN connection between your local DC and AWS.